- Reference Series Integrated Amplifier

 So what has changed with the Vitus Audio RI-101 mk2?

 Visually, the RI-101 mk2 is identical to the mk1, there is nothing to tell them apart, it still has the additional cooling the original RI-101 gained over the RI-100 and connectivity is identical with 3 pair of XLR inputs, 2 pairs of RCA inputs, XLR pre-outs and speaker outputs.

 What about under the lid?

-Why the new model and changes?
-Nothing stands still and evolution is a good thing.
-Vitus wanted to extract more performance from their entry level amplifier and get it a little bit closer to their iconic SIA-025.
+Nothing stands still in this day and age and evolution is a good thing.
+Vitus wanted to extract more performance from their entry level amplifier and they’ve certainly succeeded at that!

 What’s in the box?

 Not much in reality, but there doesn’t need to be!
-Once you have wrestled the box into position and opened it you will be presented with a power cable, the remote control (a simple zero fuss Apple remote which simply just works!), the manual on a USB stick and of course a rather heavy amplifier presented in a wonderful velvet protective bag.
+Once you have wrestled the box into position and opened it you will be presented with a power cable, the remote control (a simple zero fuss Apple remote which simply just works), the manual on a USB stick and of course a rather heavy amplifier presented in a nice velvet bag.

 3 x XLR, 2 x RCA

 Yes Streamer DAC Option Only